fazleyazdan/automation-tech-test/README.md

 ## TODO: Automation of things

+* automate wether filters are working fine on product page
 * remove products from cart
 * add multiple products to the cart and then validate specific product wether it is added to cart or not.
 * logout from the app